 - F-1 students must enroll in a full course load (6 classes, 18 hours per week).
 Students with the F-2 visa, tourist visa, and ESTA Waiver may enroll in up to 5 classes for a part-time load.

 - Attendance is taken in every class.
-Please review the IEP Attendance Policy below for more information on this direct policy.
+Please review the IEP Attendance Policy below for more information on this policy.

 - Inappropriate behavior in class and on campus may result in a student’s suspension or expulsion from the IEP.